When is a System Discoverable from Data? Discovery Requires Chaos: Main Results

 \begin{theorem} Chaotic on the whole domain implies discoverable (from a single trajectory) in the space of continuous functions $C^0$.
 Discoverable in the space of continuous functions from a single trajectory implies topological transitivity. \end{theorem}

 As it is also possible in practice to have access to multiple trajectories, we investigate that case in \Cref{pro:continuous-discoverable-multiple-trajectories}.

-\begin{proposition} Discoverable from $n$ trajectories starting at $\{x_1, x_2, \dots, x_n\} \subset X$ implies that the system is either topologically transitive, and only one of the trajectories $x_i$ is needed for discovery, or $X$ can be expressed as the union of $1 < k \le n$ proper, closed, invariant subsets $\{C_{i_1}, \dots, C_{i_k}\}$, where each $C_{i_j} = \overline{\Orb(x_{i_j})}$.
-The flow restricted to each component, $(\phi, C_{i_j})$, is topologically transitive, and only $k$ trajectories are needed for discovery, visualized in \Cref{fig:cells}. \end{proposition} \begin{proof} Here we assume that we are looking at a continuous flow on a compact metric space $X$.
-Discoverable from $n$ trajectories implies that for some $\{x_1, x_2, \dots, x_n\} \subset X$, we must have by \Cref{prop:general-uniqueness,prop:cont_uniq} that the union of the closures of their trajectories covers the space:
+\begin{proposition}[Proof in \Cref{app:cont_disc}] If a system is discoverable from $n$ trajectories through $\{x_1, x_2, \dots, x_n\} \subset X$, then the system is either topologically transitive, and only one of the trajectories $x_i$ is needed for discovery, or $X$ can be expressed as the union of $1 < k \le n$ proper, closed, invariant subsets $\{C_{i_1}, \dots, C_{i_k}\}$, where each $C_{i_j} = \overline{\Orb(x_{i_j})}$.
+The flow restricted to each component is topologically transitive, and only $k$ trajectories are needed for discovery.
+Visualized in \Cref{fig:cells}. \end{proposition}

-Now, if the systems is topologically transitive, then the result of \citep[Excercise 6.2.5]{grosse2011linear} and proof in \citep[Theorem 6.6]{grosse2011linear} can be combined to show that one of $\Orb{x_i}$ must be dense in $X$.
-Note, that results of \citep{grosse2011linear} are not directly applicable, as those are established for linear operators, and in general do not extend to non-linear ones.
-However, under the assumption of topological transitivity these can similarly be established.
-And thus, $\Orb{x_i}$ is sufficient for discovery.